figment-networks/tezos-batch-payments/README.md

 ## Disclaimer

 Please use this script at your own risk, and to learn how such a task can be done.
-We have made reasonable efforts to at least never lose funds (eg by sending to the wrong place or by purging an intermediary/burner account that has funds), but this is all provided with _no warranty whatsoever_!
+We have made reasonable efforts to at least never lose funds (eg by sending to the wrong place), but this is all provided with _no warranty whatsoever_!

 ## Dependencies